-The Upper Grand District School Board and the Wellington Catholic District School Board have formed a Community Aboriginal Education Advisory Committee.
-The purpose of this committee is to assist in identifying community needs and to provide advice and guidance on Aboriginal initiatives.
-New Aboriginal education initiatives and projects will be shared with this group for consultation and feedback.
+The UGDSB and the Wellington Catholic District School Board have formed a Community FNMI Education Advisory Committee.
+The purpose of this committee is to assist in identifying community needs and to provide advice and guidance on FNMI initiatives.
+New FNMI education initiatives and projects will be shared with this group for consultation and feedback.

-The data collected through the Aboriginal Self Identification process will be the foundation of our efforts to further support the success of our Aboriginal students.
+The data collected through the Self Identification process will be the foundation of our efforts to further support the success of our FNMI students.
 This will allow us to advocate for funding that will provide the means to develop and implement supports for all students to experience achievement in both elementary and secondary school.

 Frequently Asked Questions

-Why is it important for parents/guardians to participate in the Voluntary Aboriginal Self-identification?Upper Grand Public Schools continually strives to meet your child’s education needs.
-Completing and returning the Declaration of Aboriginal Ancestry form will allow us to learn more about student achievement for all students in our system.
+Why is it important for parents/guardians to participate in the Voluntary Self-identification?
+UGDSB schools continually strive to meet your child’s education needs.
+Completing and returning the Self Identification form will allow us to learn more about student achievement for all students in our system.
 We want to ensure we are meeting your child’s learning and developmental needs through appropriate supportive programming in the schools.
-Participating in student self-identification is voluntary.
+Participating in student self identification process is voluntary.

-Who is being asked to voluntarily self-identify as Aboriginal?
-All new and existing elementary and secondary students are being given a Declaration of Aboriginal Ancestry form.
+Who is being asked to voluntarily self-identify?
+All new and existing elementary and secondary students are being given a Self Identification form.
 The information is provided on a voluntary basis.

-What box do I select if my child(ren) is both Métis and First Nation (non-status)?
+What box do I select if my child is both Métis and First Nation (non-status)?
 The parent or guardian has the choice to select which ancestral background.

 Is it mandatory for parents/guardians to self-identify their child?
 No. It is voluntary for parents/guardians to participate in this process.
-Parents/guardians have the option to not participate if he/she chooses.
+Parents/guardians have the option to not participate if they choose.
 The student information given is collected as a whole and kept confidential.
 Verification of ancestral background is not required.

-How will my child benefit from answering the Voluntary Aboriginal Self- Identification question?
+How will my child benefit from answering the Voluntary Self- Identification question?
 Knowing how our students, as a whole, are doing in school will help us understand what education programs and methods are working, where additional programs and supports are required and what changes need to be made.